JP-LeGrand/sentencebuilder-api/README.md

 # Getting Started with Sentence Builder API

-It is a Node.js express project that provides a restful api for the clientside app sentencebuilder-ui.
+It is a Node.js express project that provides a restful api for the client side app sentencebuilder-ui.

 ## Available Scripts

-Install the node packages by running
+Install the node packages by running:

-### 'yarn'
+### `yarn`

 Start the dev server by running in the project directory: